adharshkamath/Maze-Runner/README.md

 # Maze Runner
-A popular maze runner game implemented in C++ using OpenGL.
+A popular maze runner game implemented in C++ using OpenGL, as a part of IEEE-Envision 2019.

 ## Installation